anushkai/anushkai.github.io/_pages/about.md

 * June 2023: Passed the **AWS Solutions Architect Associate exam** successfully.
 * May 2023: Finished the Spring semester with **CGPA: 4.0/ 4.0**
 * August 2022: Started my PhD in Computer Science at University of Virginia.
-* May 2021: Started working as a Senior Software Engineer at Unibench, Australia through which I directly worked with Novatti.
+* June 2021: Started working as a Senior Software Engineer at Unibench, Australia through which I directly worked with Novatti.
 * October 2019: Started working as a Research Engineer at UNICERN LAB, Singapore Management University
 * January 2019: Started working as a Software Engineer at Sysco LABS, Sri Lanka (Sysco LABS supports Sysco’s digital transformation with engineering teams in Colombo, Sri Lanka, and Austin and Houston, Texas, in the USA)
-* December 2018: Graduated from the Faculty of Engineering, University of Moratuwa, Sri Lanka with a first class in BSc.(Hons.) in Electronics and Telecommunication Engineering.
+* December 2018: Graduated from the Faculty of Engineering, University of Moratuwa, Sri Lanka in BSc.(Hons.) in Electronics and Telecommunication Engineering.